 Potassium Replacement Guidelines

 Potassium (K+) levels guide how much to add to IV fluids.
-When K+ is 3.6-5.5 mEq/L, 20-40 mEq/L is added13.
-It’s important to watch K+ levels closely because they can change fast.
+When K+ is 3.6-5.5 mEq/L, 20-40 mEq/L is added.
+It’s essential to watch K+ levels closely because they can change fast.
 Too little K+ can cause heart problems, while too much can lead to hyperkalemia.

 Sodium and Chloride Management

-Managing sodium (Na+) means keeping an eye on corrected levels and adjusting fluids as needed.
-High blood sugar can cause low sodium levels, which need to be fixed with the right IV fluids13.
+Managing sodium (Na+) means monitoring corrected levels and adjusting fluids.
+High blood sugar can cause low sodium levels, which must be fixed with the correct IV fluids.
 Chloride levels are also watched and adjusted to keep electrolytes balanced.

 Bicarbonate Therapy Considerations

 Using proven protocols for managing fluids and electrolytes can improve DKA treatment.
-It can also lower the risk of complications and healthcare costs13.
+It can also lower the risk of complications and healthcare costs.

 Fluid and Electrolyte Replacement Protocols | Description |